 Scottish Surgical Boot Camp (formerly Highland Surgical Boot Camp) is an innovative, simulation-rich course for new Core Surgical trainees.

-Aims: to accelerate the acquisition of key technical and non-technical skills at the start of a career in Surgery - skills that used to be learned by apprenticeship, but now better taught - and to provide an induction to a community of professional practice.
+Aims: to accelerate the acquisition of key technical and non-technical skills at the start of a career in Surgery - skills formerly learned only by apprenticeship, but now better taught - and to provide an induction to a community of professional practice.